 2. Your Agent is Your Best Tool

 Searching foreclosure listings gives you a great idea of what is available in your area now, but bank-owned homes move fast.
-Reach out to several real estate agents, find someone that you feel comfortable with and can build a strong working relationship with.
+Reach out to several real estate agents, find someone you feel comfortable with, and build a strong working relationship.

-Some agents may have worked deals on foreclosed home with the bank on previous deals and could have insight into what will be coming on the market, not just what is already there.
+Some agents may have worked deals on foreclosed homes with the bank on previous deals and could have insight into what will be coming on the market, not just what is already there.

-Finding the right agent means finding someone that understands not only what you are looking for, but understands your budget as well.
+Finding the right agent means finding someone who understands what you are looking for and understands your budget.

 3. Foreclosed Homes are Sold as-is

-The difference between being happy in your new home, and struggling to keep it all together could be a proper inspection.
-There are things any buyer can look for that will give insight into the condition of the home other than obvious damage.
+The difference between being happy in your new home and struggling to keep it all together could be a proper inspection.
+Any buyer can look for things that will give insight into the condition of the home other than obvious damage.